-If you wish to submit information for publication in the Members' News section of The Eagle, please also complete the form on the Development Office pages of the website.
+If you wish to submit information for publication in the Members' News section of The Eagle, please also complete this form on the Development Office's website.

 If you wish to report the death of a member of the College please include the exact date of death and details of next of kin (if known), in addition to your own name, contact details, and relationship to the deceased.
 It is not necessary to complete the form mentioned above in order to ensure a death notice appears in The Eagle - the recent death of Johnians will automatically appear in that publication.